 According to MIFIDPRU 5.2.2G, the Firm is required to monitor and control all sources of concentration risk.
 In accordance with the FCA guidance, the Firm has identified the following three concentration risks and has put in place the control strategies discussed below.

 ShareIn takes prudent care in its choice of bankers, but there is still some possibility that they will default.
-The current primary bank of choice that ShareIn uses is a UK Tier 1 bank, Bank of Scotland with Barclays Bank having been selected to provide the client money accounts.
+The current primary bank of choice that ShareIn uses is a UK Tier 1 bank and an e-money institution is used to access low risk, short term MMFs for reserves.
+Barclays Bank has been selected to provide the client money accounts.
 Credit Risk Ratings from recognised External Credit Assessment Institutions (ECAIs) are actively monitored as part of the annual Compliance Monitoring programme.

 Client earnings are reviewed regularly by the Board and are deemed to be well balanced across clients and revenue streams.
 The majority of ShareIn’s revenue is derived from contracted fixed monthly fees and all client contracts are negotiated to include notice periods and/or termination fees that are commensurate with the size the contract.